Project

 The examples below show ascend_project.yaml

-configurations for different Data Planes, based on the Otto's Expeditions project.
+configurations for different Data Planes, based on the Otto's Expeditions Project.
 See this guide for pyproject.toml

 setup.